BrenoFariasdaSilva/Scientific-Research/README.md

 Within this repository, you'll find a wealth of resources, from detailed code analyses and data sets to insightful findings and theoretical advancements.
 Whether you're a researcher seeking to deepen your understanding of software evolution, a developer looking for proven practices in distributed systems, or an educator aiming to enrich your curriculum, this documentation offers valuable knowledge and tools to support your goals.

 ## Setup
-### Clone
+### Clone without Submodule

-In order to clone this repository, you can use the following command:
+In order to clone this repository without the submodule (Worked-Example-Miner), you can use the following command:

 ```bash
 git clone https://github.com/BrenoFariasdaSilva/Scientific-Research
 ```

+### Clone with Submodule

-But keep in mind that this repository has a submodule, which is the [Worked-Example-Miner](https://github.com/BrenoFariasdaSilva/Worked-Example-Miner) repository.
-To clone this repository with its submodule, you can use the following command:
+In order to clone this repository with the submodule (Worked-Example-Miner), you can use the following command:

 ```bash
 git clone --recurse-submodules https://github.com/BrenoFariasdaSilva/Scientific-Research.git
 ```

+### Clone Submodule

 In case you have already cloned the repository and forgot to clone the submodule, you can use the following command to clone the submodule: